rwlink3z8/home_price_predictor/README.md

 all the code leads back

-to the code i know
+to the loops i know

 that will run so slow....